nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 the long address (64 bit) of the sender.

 Note also that RFC 4944 or RFC 6282 are the RFCs defining the IPv6 address compression formats (HC1 and IPHC respectively).
-It is defintely not a good idea to either mix devices using different pseudo-address format or compression types in the same network.
+It is definitely not a good idea to either mix devices using different pseudo-address format or compression types in the same network.
 This point is further discussed in the ``sixlowpan`` module documentation.